noclue011/tic-tac-toe/README.md

 ## Setup
+Project is live at https://noclue011.github.io/tic-tac-toe/

-To run this project, install it locally using npm:
+To run this project on your local device, install it locally using npm:

 ~~~